Frequently Asked Questions

-- Children from six months up to the age of four years must be in either a rearward or forward facing restraint with an internal five point harness.
+- Children from six months up to the age of four years must be in either a suitable rearward or forward facing restraint with an inbuilt harness.

-- Children from four years up to the age of seven years must be restrained in either a forward facing restraint with an internal five point harness or a booster seat restrainted by a lap sash seat belt or child safety harness.
+- Children from four years up to the age of seven years must be restrained in either a suitable forward facing restraint with an inbuilt harness or a booster seat restrainted by a lap sash seat belt or child safety harness.

 Children must exhaust all options available for their current age group before prematurely considering to use a child car restraint from the next age group.

 - Children under four years are not allowed to sit in the front seat of a vehicle if the vehicle has two or more rows of seats.

 - Children aged between four and up to seven years are not permitted to sit in front seats of a vehicle, unless ALL rear seating positions are occupied by children less than seven years of age.